 “Soprano Sondra Radvanovsky takes on the extraordinary challenge of singing all three of Donizetti’s Tudor queen operas in the course of a single season, a rare feat made famous by Beverly Sills—and not attempted on a New York stage since.”

 Watching your parents and family grow old is difficult.
-My parents are at the age where their health continues to decline.
+My parents are at an age where their health continues to decline.
 My mother has been the caregiver for both her sister and my father as their health declined.
-It is not easy to see this slipping away of people that you love.
+It is not easy to see people that you love slowly slipping away from the world.